Reading Time: 4 minutes

 You may have great natural talent in a sport.

-Maybe you have supreme genetics and a fantastic natural physique.
+Maybe you have supreme genetics and a naturally fantastic physique.

 Perhaps you are naturally intelligent beyond normal levels.

 These things are all great but if you do not apply a CQE than that talent, that body, and that mind will go by the wayside.

 In order to reach your goals, you have to be consistent and give a quality effort every time.

 The combination of consistency and quality effort is like Jordan and Pippen.

 Individually they both offer great attributes but individually they will not be enough to reach the title game.